 FOR BROADCAST USE:

-The Parliamentary Secretary to the Minister of National Revenue, Cathy McLeod, accompanied by representatives from both the Certified General Accountants Association of British Columbia (CGA-BC) and the Certified General Accountants Association of Canada (CGA-Canada), today visited Vancouver to promote the steps the Harper Government has taken to improve its services and reduce the burden on small businesses.
+National Revenue Minister Gail Shea, accompanied by Tilly O'Neill Gordon, Member of Parliament for Miramichi today met with members of the Miramichi Chamber of Commerce to promote the steps the Harper Government has taken to improve its services and reduce the burden places on small businesses.
 The CRA has introduced a variety of fast, easy and secure resources available to support businesses when they interact with the CRA.